 Integrity and Leadership

-CPB recently funded the Editorial Integrity and Leadership Project, which provided training to 100 public media newsroom leaders in editorial integrity, utilizing active learning strategies to reinforce public media’s unique firewall, statutory obligation to balance, objectivity, accuracy, fairness and transparency.
+CPB funds the Editorial Integrity and Leadership Project, which provided training to public media newsroom leaders in editorial integrity, utilizing active learning strategies to reinforce public media’s unique firewall, statutory obligation to balance, objectivity, accuracy, fairness and transparency.
 CPB also provides financial support for the Code of Editorial Integrity for Local Public Media Organizations, a station-led effort to renew core principles of editorial integrity amid evolving roles and expectations, new technologies and platforms, and shifting notions of accountability and transparency.

 - U.S. public media organizations won seven Peabody Awards for 2021.

-- Public media organizations won or shared seven 2021 Alfred duPont Journalism Awards.
+- Public media organizations won or shared seven 2022 Alfred duPont Journalism Awards.